dilayercelik/dilayercelik.github.io/CV.md

 - Mentor: Zihao Fang, UCL PhD Candidate in Biomedical Engineering

+**Undergraduate Research Assistant (Sept 2020 -)**

+- at the UCL Language & Cognition Lab (Faculty of Brain Sciences, Dept of Experimental Psychology)

 **Media Officer of the UCL Neuroscience Society (March 2020 -)**

 Responsible for managing: